Trade Gold Trading

 For 1% gold margin for 100:1 gold trading leverage it means

-1:100 gold leverage option means a trader can borrow $100 dollars from their broker for each $1 dollar in their account:
+A 1:100 gold leverage lets traders borrow $100 from the broker for every $1 in their account.

 Hence, what's the percentage of the $1 dollar in a trader's account compared to the $100 dollars borrowed from their broker? it is 1 %